 Consulting - Biz Gallo, Statewide Digitization Initiatives Coordinator, provides consulting on digitization programming and resources for the state.
 Reach out to Biz at GalloB@michigan.gov or 517-335-1402.

-Digital Hosting - If you are interested in having your collections hosted on the Library of Michigan's digital platform, fill out this digital hosting request form.
+Digital Collections Hosting - If you are interested in having your collections hosted on the Library of Michigan's digital platform, fill out this digital hosting request form.

-Kits - Digitization Kits are now available to borrow for small-scale digitization projects at your library!
+Equipment - Digitization Kits are now available to borrow for small-scale digitization projects at your library!
 Kits include everything needed to digitize most materials, from scanners to laptops and software.
 Click here to learn more about Digitization Kits and reserve one today!

 Grants - The Library of Michigan administers LSTA funds to support library, museum, and information services, including digitization.
 Find more information about LSTA grant funding here.

 The Library of Michigan also partners with the following organizations to preserve and make accessible collections from the Great Lakes State.

 The Michigan Service Hub aims to extend and enrich the Digital Public Library of America (DPLA) with the state of Michigan's many digital cultural resources.
 The Michigan Service Hub aggregates content from a variety of partners through a series of regional hubs in Michigan.
 Regional hubs collect metadata from libraries, archives, historical societies and museums in their area, and share that data with the DPLA.

 Michigan Memories provides access to collections from cultural institutions throughout the state of Michigan.
 These collections are created and maintained by archivists, librarians, and curators who are dedicated to the preservation of Michigan's history and heritage.
 Michigan Memories celebrates the diverse voices and communities of our state and serves to inform and enlighten students, teachers, genealogists, history buffs, and everyone with an interest in the Great Lakes State.